westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 - Weaviate Dynamic = Starts as flat and switches to HNSW if the number of objects exceed a limit
 - PGA = [Pinecone Graph Algorithm](https://www.pinecone.io/blog/hnsw-not-enough/)

+### Support for different mappers

+Mapping between data models and the storage models can also require custom logic depending on the type of data model and storage model involved.

+I'm therefore proposing that we allow mappers to be injectable for each `VectorDBRecordService` instance.
+The interfaces for these would vary depending on the storage models used by each vector store and any unique capabilities that each vector store may have, e.g. qdrant can operate in `single` or
+`multiple named vector` modes, which means the mapper needs to know wether to set a single vector or fill a vector map.

+In addition to this, we should build first party mappers for each of the vector stores, which will cater for built in, generic models or use metadata to perform the mapping.

 ### Support for different storage schemas

 The different stores vary in many ways around how data is organized.
 - Some just store a record with fields on it, where fields can be a key or a data field or a vector and their type is determined at collection creation time.
 - Others separate fields by type when interacting with the api, e.g. you have to specify a key explicitly, put metadata into a metadata dictionary and put vectors into a vector array.

-This means that we have to know the category of field for each field in the record.
-I'm therefore proposing that we use attributes to annotate the model indicating the category of field.
+For the built in mapper, I'm proposing that we use attributes to annotate the model indicating the category of field.

 ```cs
     public record HotelInfo(